Table of Contents Show

 Baroque: Bold Ornamentation in the Architectural Styles Timeline

 The Baroque period followed, known for its dramatic use of light, bold ornamentation, and expansive scale.
 The Palace of Versailles in France exemplifies Baroque architecture‘s grandeur.
 This architectural era represented a peak in European artistic ambition.
+The Neoclassical movement that followed in the 18th century pulled back from Baroque excess, returning to the restrained geometry of Greek and Roman precedents.
+Buildings like the Pantheon in Paris and the Brandenburg Gate in Berlin reflect this shift.
+For a closer look at how Neoclassical design compares with later movements, see our detailed analysis of Neoclassical architecture vs Modern architecture.

 🏗️ Real-World Example

 Palace of Versailles (Versailles, France, 1682): Designed under Jules Hardouin-Mansart for Louis XIV, the palace covers over 63,000 square meters of floor area and originally housed around 20,000 courtiers and staff.
-Its Hall of Mirrors, spanning 73 meters, used 357 mirrors strategically placed opposite arched windows to amplify candlelight — a Baroque mastery of light manipulation that remains a studied precedent in spatial design today.
+Its Hall of Mirrors, spanning 73 meters, used 357 mirrors strategically placed opposite arched windows to amplify candlelight, a Baroque mastery of light manipulation that remains a studied precedent in spatial design today.

 How Architecture Changed Over Time: Industrial Revolution to Modernism (1800–1950)